quadrophobiac/odi-assessment/README.md

 ### Documentation of decisions taken

+####Date Range

+The specification stipulates that it is desired to see what the balance was on a given date.
+I have interpreted this as the program will ask for input of a date and return the balance effective on that date

 #### No GUI

 no gui was stipulated so I used ruby rather than employing a web framework because such frameworks would be superfluous here.
 However were this code to be implemented on a live application then better security for the log in would be required